vercel/next.js/docs/advanced-features/using-mdx.md

 # Using MDX with Next.js

-Next.js supports MDX through a number of different means, this page will outline some of the ways you can begin integrating MDX into your Next.js project.

-## What is MDX?

 MDX is a superset of markdown that lets you write JSX directly in your markdown files.
 It is a powerful way to add dynamic interactivity, and embed components within your content, helping you to bring your pages to life.

+Next.js supports MDX through a number of different means, this page will outline some of the ways you can begin integrating MDX into your Next.js project.

+## Why use MDX?

+Authoring in markdown is an intuitive way to write content, its terse syntax, once adopted, can enable you to write content that is both readable and maintainable.
+Because you can use `HTML` elements in your markdown, you can also get creative when styling your markdown pages.

+However, because markdown is essentially static content, you can't create _dynamic_ content based on user interactivity.
+Where MDX shines is in its ability to let you create and use your React components directly in the markup.
+This opens up a wide range of possibilities when composing your sites pages with interactivity in mind.

-### MDX plugins
+## MDX Plugins

 Internally MDX uses remark and rehype.
 Remark is a markdown processor powered by a plugins ecosystem.
 This plugin ecosystem lets you parse code, transform `HTML` elements, change syntax, extract frontmatter, and more.